 Between my first and second birthday, my parents joined Alpine Ski Club in Collingwood and introduced my brothers and I to skiing.
 My competitive nature quickly made it evident that skiing would be more than casual family bonding.
 My parents tell me that I was always striving to beat the older competition, especially the boys.
 I don’t really remember those days, but I do remember when I was about six years old and frustrated by the lack of competitiveness in ski racing, so I asked for a snowboard for Christmas.
 I stuck with skiing, but I also picked up snowboarding as a hobby and still enjoy it to this day.

-During 6 amazing years at the NSA, I made friends for life, I competed in and won provincial and national championships, won races at the Whistler cup and won a silver medal at the Youth Olympics.
-I even graduated high school on-time.
-I will forever be grateful to Jurg Gfeller, Sami Piana and all the amazing teachers, coaches and staff at the NSA for helping me to become who I am today!
+When I was 11 years old, I joined the National Ski Academy (NSA) on a summer camp in Switzerland.
+It was a moving experience for me - That was when I first started thinking... "this could be my life", and before long, I wanted it to be.
+During 6 amazing years at the NSA, I made friends for life, won provincial and national championships, won races at the Whistler cup and won a silver medal at the Youth Olympics.
+The NSA even enabled me to graduate high school on time.
+I will be forever grateful to Jurg Gfeller, Sami Piana and all the amazing teachers, coaches and staff at the NSA for helping me to become who I am today!

 After the NSA, I joined the Alpine Canada Development Team.
 This was an exciting step as the opportunity to race world cup and to pursue my ultimate goals appeared within reach.
 Unfortunately, I joined the program with some nagging injuries and sustained further injuries while on the team.
 There were a few highlights, such as winning the national downhill title in 2014, but with limited training and race opportunities, I was not able to obtain the results necessary to advance within the Alpine Canada system.